frutiger/concorde/README.md

 1. `concorde.shaman`: a fully automated tool designed to sign TLS certificates with minimal setup required
-2. `concorde.client`: a low-level Python 3 ACME client library that `concorde.shaman` uses
+2. `concorde.cli`: a not-so-user-friendly commandline ACME client tool that for when you need to do something manual
-3. `concorde.cli`: a not-so-user-friendly commandline ACME client tool that uses `concorde.client` for when you need to do something manual.
+3. `concorde.acme`: a low-level Python 3 ACME client library that is used by both of the above packages

 ## Design goals